rem0obb/BitcoinMiner-Esp8266/README.md

-the code is under constant evaluation and testing... mining can be a little slow due to the processing power of esp8266, i am always finding a way to optimize the code and make it generate a hash (signature) faster.
+the code is under constant evaluation and testing... mining can be a little slow due to the processing power of esp8266, i am always finding a way to optimize the code and make it generate a hash (signature) faster. for monitoring esp8266 job in command terminal execute `tail -f /dev/ttyUSB0` in linux.

 ## Notes